knavesec/Max/README.md

 - Mark a list of objects as Owned
 - Mark a list of objects as High Value Targets
 - Run a raw Cypher query and return output
+- Delete an edge from the database
+- Create HasSPNConfigured & SharesPasswordWith relationships

 ## Usage